jpc-hpe/my_nvim_config/README.md

 I kept the keymap and autocommand in the `/lua/config/*` files.

+### lualine

+I left alone the default lualine sections (bottom of the window) and added extra information in the winbar (top of the window), including an indicator of whether I am using blink, copilot, or none

+But I left commented code on how to modify the lualine sections without overriding them.

 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).